5 Services and Charges

 Applications may be submitted to Bane NOR if there is any need to construct new preheating facilities.
 When such applications are received, Bane NOR will assess whether such facilities should be established, and, if so, how they will be funded.
 Railway undertakings that initiate construction of new preheating facilities must make advance payment on rent for the use of these facilities for three years.

-For an overview of train heating post locations, see Annex 7.3.5 Stabling Facilities.
+For an overview of train heating post locations, see our overview of stabling facilities

 5.4.3 Services for specialised transport and dangerous goods